getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

 Always ensure that debug files are uploaded before deploying or releasing your application so that crash reports can be processed.

-If you upload a file that was prior reported as missing by Sentry in a crash report, it may take up to one hour until Sentry starts using this file for new crash reports.
+If you upload a file that was priorly reported as missing by Sentry in a crash report, it may take up to one hour until Sentry starts using this file for new crash reports.
 Existing events and issues are not processed again.
 {%- endcapture -%}